New Zealand DL class locomotive: Second batch

 A further 20 units were ordered in June 2011. and first rolled off the production line on 13 March 2013, incorporating changes based on experience with the first batch.
 CNR Dalian says they are achieving significantly higher levels of reliability than specified in the contract.
 Ten locomotives of the second batch arrived on 19 June 2013, and a further 10 on 8 August 2013.

 Third batch

 A third batch of eight locomotives was ordered in September 2013.
 This batch arrived on 15 March 2015.

 Fourth batch

-In July 2016, it was announced that KiwiRail has put an order for 15 more DL locomotives.
+In July 2016, it was announced that KiwiRail had put an order for 15 more DL locomotives.
 They arrived in early to mid-October 2018, and were towed to Hamilton on 12 October.

 Fifth batch

 In June 2020, KiwiRail announced that it would purchase a further 10 DL class locomotives.
 Todd Moyle, KiwiRail's Chief Operating Officer, implied that having a standardised fleet would lead to cost savings for KiwiRail.